GSejas/markdown-toolbar/docs/guides/demo-video-guide.md

 # 📹 Demo Video Creation Guide

-This guide will help you create a compelling demo video for the Markdown Toolbar extension using basic user journeys.
+This guide will help you create a compelling demo video for the Markdown Extended Toolbar extension using basic user journeys.

 ## 🎯 Video Goals